uptonking/nostalgia-studio/excel-handsontable/src-pkgs/nosontable-react/README.md

 ## Support and contribution

-We provide support for all users through [GitHub issues](//github.com/swsvindland/opentable-react).
+We provide support for all users through [GitHub issues](//github.com/swsvindland/nosontable-react).
 If you have a commercial license then you can add a new ticket through the [contact form](//handsontable.com/contact?category=technical_support).

-If you would like to contribute to this project, make sure you first read the [guide for contributors](//github.com/swsvindland/opentable-react/blob/master/CONTRIBUTING.md).
+If you would like to contribute to this project, make sure you first read the [guide for contributors](//github.com/swsvindland/nosontable-react/blob/master/CONTRIBUTING.md).

 ## Browser compatibility

-Opentable is compatible with modern browsers such as Chrome, Firefox, Safari, Opera, and Edge.
+nosontable is compatible with modern browsers such as Chrome, Firefox, Safari, Opera, and Edge.
 It also supports Internet Explorer 11 but with limited performance.

-### IE11 Support
-Note: IE 11 will not be supported past June 15th, 2022 as per [Microsoft](//docs.microsoft.com/en-us/lifecycle/faq/internet-explorer-microsoft-edge)

 ## License

-This wrapper is released under [the MIT license](//github.com/swsvindland/opentable-react/blob/master/LICENSE) but under the hood it uses [Handsontable](//github.com/swsvindland/opentable), which is also MIT licensed.
+This wrapper is released under the MIT license

-Created by [Handsoncode](//handsoncode.net) with ❤ and ☕ in [Tricity](//en.wikipedia.org/wiki/Tricity,_Poland).
-Updated and maintained by [Sam Svindland](//svindland.dev)